MicrosoftLearning/AI-102-AIEngineer/Instructions/21-form-recognizer.md

 2. Return to the Azure portal at [https://portal.azure.com](https://portal.azure.com).

-3. View the **Resource group** in which you created the Form Recognizer resource previously.
+3. View the **Resource group** in which you created the Document Intelligence resource previously.

 4. On the **Overview** page for your resource group, note the **Subscription ID** and **Location**.
 You will need these values, along with your **resource group** name in subsequent steps.